EbruBaglan/ARP-HW1_TowerCrane/README.md

-# Advanced Robot Programming Group Project
+# ARP - Tower Crane Project
-This is the solution for the ARP course of UniGe.
+This is the solution for the first assignment of ARP course of UniGe.

 Cloning the repo for first-time users
 ----------------------